 If arthritis affects your quality of life, you don’t have to continue to tolerate this painful condition.
 We provide a range of natural treatments that can help you get back to living life to the fullest.

 Whether you suffer from arthritis or simply a little joint pain, relief can be achieved without drugs

-Contact us for a free consultation and let’s get you out of pain!
+Contact us to schedule an appointment and let’s get you out of pain!

 Call (972) 285-6703

 Our clinic offers a variety of treatments that deliver effective pain relief for people with many types of arthritis.
 Regenerative medicine treatments, like platelet-rich plasma therapy, are highly effective against arthritis, as are chiropractic care and physical therapy.
 Each of these treatments are all-natural and safe and minimally or non-invasive.

 Platelet-rich plasma therapy is a minimally invasive injectable treatment that stimulates the body’s natural healing processes.
 PRP is made from the patient’s own blood delivering a boost to the body’s healing power.
 Platelets in the blood play a vital role in healing, and when concentrated and injected into an arthritic joint, they enhance the body’s natural healing mechanisms.

 Chiropractic care and physical therapy can be effective stand-alone treatments for arthritis, but the two are also frequently combined as part of a custom care plan.

 Both chiropractic and physical therapy seek to improve the body’s musculoskeletal system, and often, even minor adjustments can have significant effects against the pain of arthritis.
 Physical therapy, including treatments such as deep tissue massage, helps improve muscle function and can provide pain relief for arthritic joints.